EduardoGainzaKoller/EduardoGainzaKoller/README.md

 ### Hi there!
 I'm Eduardo Gainza Koller 👋

 I'm a 4th-year Computer Engineering Student passionate about bringing math and logic to life through code.
-From simulating gravitational forces to detecting human emotions, I love building complex systems.
+From simulating gravitational forces to detecting human emotions, I enjoy building complex systems—and I'm also a bodybuilder in my free time. .

 **🛠️ Languages & Tools:**
 `Java` `Python` `C` `C++` `JavaScript`